ooni/ooni.org/content/post/2023-senegal-social-media-blocks/index.md

 categories: ["report"]
 ---

 Violent protests [erupted](https://www.aljazeera.com/gallery/2023/6/4/death-toll-mounts-as-unrest-flares-in-senegal) in Senegal on 1st June 2023 over the sentencing of opposition leader Ousmane Sonko.
 On the same day, [OONI data](https://explorer.ooni.org/chart/mat?probe_cc=SN&since=2023-05-10&until=2023-06-30&time_grain=day&axis_x=measurement_start_day&test_name=whatsapp) collected from Senegal showed that ISPs started blocking access to several instant messaging apps and social media platforms (which were also [reported](https://www.bbc.com/news/world-africa-65788534) by several news outlets).
 Those blocks appear to have been in place for a week (until 7th June 2023).
 Meanwhile, Cloudflare observed [three disruptions](https://radar.cloudflare.com/as37649?dateStart=2023-06-03&dateEnd=2023-06-10) to traffic from AS37649 (Free/Tigo), and two disruptions at Sudatel Senegal during this period.
+Following the [arrest](https://www.aljazeera.com/news/2023/7/30/senegals-ousmane-sonko-charged-with-fomenting-insurrection) of Ousmane Sonko on 28th July 2023, the Senegalese Ministry of Communication, Telecommunications and the Digital Economy issued another shutdown order on 31st July 2023 to cut off mobile internet access.

 The government of Senegal was responsible for the shutdowns which it [claimed](https://technext24.com/2023/06/05/internet-shutdown-in-senegal/) were necessary to prevent the spread of “hateful and violent” messages online.

 In this report, we share [OONI data](https://explorer.ooni.org/chart/mat?probe_cc=SN&since=2023-05-10&until=2023-06-30&time_grain=day&axis_x=measurement_start_day&test_name=whatsapp) documenting the social media blocks in Senegal, as well as [Cloudflare Radar data](https://radar.cloudflare.com/as37649?dateStart=2023-06-03&dateEnd=2023-06-10) on the network outages that occurred in the country during the first week of June 2023.
 To examine how the shutdowns impacted people and communities in Senegal, we share survey findings from collaboration with Senegalese partners, as well as input from [Access Now](https://www.accessnow.org/).
+We also share [Cloudflare Radar data](https://radar.cloudflare.com/as37196?dateRange=1d) on the mobile internet disruptions that occurred in Senegal on 31st July 2023.

 {{<table-of-contents>}}